Do You Have the Right to Film People in Public Without Their Consent?

 So what exactly does “reasonable expectation of privacy” mean?
 When there is a reasonable expectation of privacy for a person, it means that the individual could reasonably, without much consideration, expect that what they are doing, or saying, is private.

 Generally speaking, when people are in public, they are not afforded a reasonable expectation of privacy.
-However, the law grays a little bit in regards to the conversations that people have together.
+However, the law grays a little bit in regard to the conversations that people have together.

 For Example